Free Judges: Estates

-The court of a Free Judge
+Courts

-The Free Judge would preside over the village court, with consisted of lay judges elected by the villages.
+Free Judges presided over the village court, which consisted of lay judges elected by the villages.
 The village court dealt with police matters and low justice.
 As judges, the Free Judges were completely independent of the land owner and the nobility.
 The Free Judge received one third of all fines imposed; the other two thirds went to the land owner.
-The Free Judges only had jurisdiction over the free farmers in the village.
+Free Judges only had jurisdiction over free farmers.

-After the Hussite wars, the nobility gradually gained jurisdiction over the villages, and during the 16th century, the Free Judges lost their judicial rôle.
+After the Hussite wars, the nobility gradually gained jurisdiction over the villages, and during the 16th century, the Free Judges lost their judicial role.